webrecorder/browsertrix-crawler/docs/docs/user-guide/dedupe.md

 To enable, add `--redisDedupeUrl <redis url>` with a standard Redis format URL `redis://host:port/db`, e.g. `--redisDedupeUrl redis://my-dedupe-index:6379/0`.

-Unlike the internal Redis index which is designed for the lifetime of a single crawl, this index is expected to persist accross crawls and is expected to hold all the unique hashes across many crawls.
+Unlike the internal Redis index which is designed for the lifetime of a single crawl, this index is expected to persist across crawls and is expected to hold all the unique hashes across many crawls.

 When enabled, the external index will store the hashes of HTTP content that has previously been archived.
 For each URL crawled, it'll store the unique hash and first URL and timestamp of that URL in the index.
 If the hash has already been archived, it will not be saved again, instead a [`revisit` record will be created](#warc) instead.